 Tip for using Metals: Tone temperatures

 Tones is a great way to decide how to mix your metals.
 Mixing metals can often seem intimidating.
 My rule of thumb is to stick to all warm or cold metal choices.
 For your warm tones, choose gold, brass, or polished nickel.
 For your cold-toned metals, try silver, nickel and gunmetal choices.

 I recommend keeping your metal choices throughout your space.
-Add some continuity and seamless visual aesthetic by mimicking the metals in your room in small ways on your book shelves.
+Add some continuity and a seamless visual aesthetic by mimicking the metals in your room in small ways on your bookshelves.

 Trade textures and Elements in each Grouping

 Textures are such an important element in any design and aesthetic.
 And your shelves are no exception!
 If you wish to create depth and warmth, try adding woven boxes, baskets or rattan bowls.
 Adding woven materials will soften the hard lines from your book groupings.

 Odd groupings are best

 As always, use the rule of three’s.
 Bookshelves are no exception to the odd-number decorative rule of thumb.
 These odd-numbered groupings are usually more visually pleasing than perfect symmetry.